libkeepass/pykeepass/README.rst

 Attachments
 -----------

+In this section, *binary* refers to the bytes of the attached data (stored at the root level of the database), while *attachment* is a reference to a binary (stored in an entry).
+A binary can have none, one or many attachments.

 **add_binary** (data, compressed=True, protected=True)

 where ``data`` is bytes.
 Adds a blob of data to the database.
 The attachment reference must still be added to an entry (see below).  ``compressed`` only applies to KDBX3 and ``protected`` only applies to KDBX4.
 Returns id of attachment.

 **delete_binary** (id)

 where ``id`` is an int.
-Removes attachment data from the database and deletes any references to it within entries.
-Note that since attachments are ID'ed by their index, reference ids greater than ``id`` will be automatically decremented.
+Removes binary data from the database and deletes any attachments that reference it.
+Since attachments reference binaries by their positional index, attachments that reference binaries id > ``id`` will automatically be decremented.

 **find_attachments** (id=None, filename=None, element=None, recursive=True, regex=False, flags=None, history=False, first=False)